 Once you enter the enjoyable state of fat burn you find your hungers and cravings diminish greatly and your body shifts into a different physiology for energy fueling.
 There are “exact” secrets, so to speak, to successful long term weight loss for a lifetime.
 The reason I say secrets is because 75% of Americans are overweight and or obese.
 Coaching and support is essential for the average person to successfully slim down into their ideal/healthy weight and then maintain that weight loss-for a lifetime.

 I have been on lots of diets and I have lost a lot of weight but I always end up gaining it all back plus.
 I carry my weight in my butt and upper legs and my tummy.
 My husband is as thin as a rail and I am fat, I do not even like standing next to him because I know he makes me look huge.
-I have been thin and sexy looking before I had me my kids who are now 28 and 25.
+I have been thin before I had me my kids who are now 28 and 25.
 The most weight I have lost since kids is about 50 pounds, I got tired of dieting and quit and I had another 50 pounds that I know I needed to lose.
 I gained it all back of course.
 What is different about your SOTA diet to keep me from gaining it back?
 Thank you for your time.

 - Leticia, 49